saltnlight5/myschedule/README.txt

+= About myschedule =
-This is a Java Servlet web application that host a Quartz Scheduler instance.
+The myschedule project is a web based Quartz scheduler dashboard application.
-You may use this as a Quartz Dashboard.
+You may use to manage and monitor the scheduler throhgh an easy to use web UI.

+The project home page is at: http://code.google.com/p/myschedule

+= Credits =
+The myschedule project is created by Zemian Deng <saltnlight5@gmail.com>.

-== Deployment Notes ==
+= Deployment Notes =
 The default myscheduler.war file can be drop into any Servlet 2.5 + Web Container and it should work.

-The myscheduler.war has been tested on jetty-8.0.0.M2 (via maven plugin), tomcat-6.0.32 and tomcat-7.0.8.
+The myscheduler.war has been tested on tomcat-6.0.32 and tomcat-7.0.8.

 To run myscheduler.war on Tomcat with different quartz properties file, try:
 (Under Windows Cygwin)